 Strong storms and record heat possible in your 7-day forecast

-The next round of rain and a few strong thunderstorms are moving in late tonight.
+The next round of rain and a few strong thunderstorms will be moving in late tonight.
 The bigger long term story is the chance for multiple record high temperatures.

-Next 24 Hours: Another hot and humid afternoon is ahead of us.
-Temperatures will approach 90 degrees again this afternoon and then some showers and storms will move in late.
-As early as 8 p.m. the first isolated showers will be in the area ahead of the main line of storms.
-Between midnight and 7 am showers and storms will be on and off.
-You will likely hear some rumbles of thunder in the overnight hours.
-The very early commute on Friday will come with the last of the thunderstorms as they clear from northwest to southeast by the afternoon.
+Into Friday: The first, isolated showers could begin to move into the area as early as 8pm.
+A line or cluster of showers and thunderstorms will blow through the area between about 10pm - 3am.
 One or two of these storms could be severe.
-The weather setup supports thunderstorms that will be capable of damaging wind gusts and possibly an isolated tornado.
+The weather setup supports thunderstorms that will be capable of damaging wind gusts and possibly an isolated tornado--though the ingredients for tornadoes are much lower than previous events this year.
+The very early commute on Friday will come with the last of the thunderstorms as they clear from northwest to southeast by late morning.

 Trending News